sattariam/truelayer.hackernews/README.md

 - The input arguments are validating and if posts count wasn't valid or didn't passed, the default posts count(100) will be considered to return the result.
 - The Docker file added and the project is ready to containerize.
+- We could have more granularity in services and test the functionalities in little pieces to follow SRP in better shape, But I tried to keep the project as simple as possible and split the functionalities to some reasonable classes.
+- I would prefer to move the News related functionality to the separated library to be able to use it by different consumer types like Web API same as Console App. as I explained in the previous point I tried to keep it as simple as possible.

 ## Running the app